flavienbwk/Neo4j-Example-Spotifylike/README.md

 ### 5. Get the list of the artist IDs in a single CSV file.

-Get this file we've compiled inside :
+Get these files we've compiled inside :
 <pre>
-$> ./data/processed/artists_ids.csv
+./data/processed/artists_ids.csv
+./data/processed/genres.csv
 </pre>

 We've stepped into several problems while importing the csv data with our first algorithm.
 So to have a cleaner and slimmer import, we had to list the artists IDs in a single node to then link the _similar artists_ of a music, to the music.
+Same thing for the genres.

 **Here are the steps to get the artist IDs:**

-Inside the downloaded song list directory : (by default `./MillionSongSubset/`), is a file named `./MillionSongSubset/subset_artist_similarity.db`.
+Inside the downloaded song list directory : (by default `./MillionSongSubset/`), is a file named `./MillionSongSubset/subset_artist_term.db`.
 This file is a SQLite database file.

 We've just browsed this database with the [SQLite browser](http://sqlitebrowser.org/) and used the function "export", selecting only the `artist_id` column.